Hyperfocal distance: Consecutive depths of field

-Piper (1901) calls this phenomenon "consecutive depths of field" and shows how to test the idea easily.
+C. Welborne Piper calls this phenomenon "consecutive depths of field" and shows how to test the idea easily.
 This is also among the earliest of publications to use the word hyperfocal.

 History

 The concepts of the two definitions of hyperfocal distance have a long history, tied up with the terminology for depth of field, depth of focus, circle of confusion, etc. Here are some selected early quotations and interpretations on the topic.

 Sutton and Dawson 1867

 Thomas Sutton and George Dawson define focal range for what we now call hyperfocal distance: